OpenCTI-Platform/opencti/docs/docs/development/platform.md

 `yarn test:dev`

-We also provide utility scripts to ease the development of new tests, especially integration tests that rely the data loaded after executing `00-inject/loader-test.ts`.
+We also provide utility scripts to ease the development of new tests, especially integration tests that rely on the sample data loaded after executing `00-inject/loader-test.ts`.

-To solely initialize the test database run:
+To solely initialize the test database with this sample dataset run:

 `yarn test:dev:init`

-And then, run the following command to run the pattern specified in the file `vitest.config.test.ts`, or add a file name to the command line to run only this file.
+And then, execute the following command to run the pattern specified in the file `vitest.config.test.ts`, or add a file name to the command line to run only this test file.

 `yarn test:dev:resume`